SudoDotDog/Brontosaurus/docs/document/init-database.md

 # Init Brontosaurus Database

-This document introduce init process for a Brontosaurus Database.
+This document introduces initialize the process for a Brontosaurus Database.

 ## Requirements

-Any version of Mongodb should be fine for hosting, sharding your database is highly recommended for robust purposes.
+Any version of MongoDB should be sufficient for hosting.
+Sharding your database is highly recommended for robust purposes.

+A MongoDB instance is required to run Brontosaurus.
+See [MongoDB Installation Manual](//docs.mongodb.com/manual/installation/) to get an instance running.

 ## Install